MRCollective/ChameleonForms/docs/enum.md

 </select>
 ```

+If the field is marked `[Required]` there will also be a `required="required"` added.

 ### Explanation and example

 `x.ToString` means the string representation of the enum value and `x.Humanize()` means converting the enum value to a human-readable string using the awesome [Humanizer](https://github.com/MehdiK/Humanizer#humanize-enums) library.
-This will automatically convert camel-cased enum values to sentence case and pick up any usage of `[Description]`; read the [documentation](https://github.com/MehdiK/Humanizer#humanize-enums) for more information including how to perform localisation.
+This will automatically convert camel-cased enum values to sentence case and pick up any usage of `[Description]`, `[Display]`, etc..
+Read the [Humanizer documentation](https://github.com/MehdiK/Humanizer#humanize-enums) for more information including how to perform localisation.

 As an example, if you had the following enum: